kanweitech/RESTful_API_with_FastAPI-_PostgreSQL/README.md

 _Make sure to replace the username and password in the DATABASE_URL section._

 ### Defining Models & Schemas
-First, create a `model.py` file.
+First, create a `models.py` file.
 This will create a table called Users.

 Import the Base class (created with declarative_base()) in the previous boiler plate code, which is the base class for all ORM models.
 Next, define a new ORM model class named User that inherits from Base.

-__tablename__ = "users" : Specifies the name of the database table this model maps to — "users".
+`__tablename__ = "users"` : Specifies the name of the database table this model maps to — "users".
 Next, define the columns with their datatype and constraints mentioned.

 Next, create a `schemas.py` file.